Divine1/apachetika/README.md

 ### How can i see the output of this project?

-You need to run the `runnable jar` from command prompt Make sure you have java in your path variable (Environment Variable)
+You need to execute the `runnable jar` from command prompt.
+Make sure you have java in your path variable (Environment Variable)

+`Input` for this project is the `path of pdf file`

 ##### Sample command to run the jar
 `java -jar insured-extractdata.jar \"c:/file.pdf\"`